dina-shoham/le-wordle/README.md

         - [x]  display error message
         - [x]  disable input
     - [x]  win if they get it right
-    - [ ]  new colour for right letter, wrong accent
     - [ ]  disable special characters and numbers
 - [ ]  styling:
     - [ ]  animate letters